top of page

 • Biting at their tail

-• Blood or pus around their rectum or in stool
+• Blood or pus around their rectum or in the stool

-This is a very scary situation for pet owners.
+This can be a very scary situation for pet owners.
 And I've been at the caring end of ruptured anal glands many times in the clinic.

 An owner calls panicking because their dog's 'butt is bleeding'...
 I immediately assume it is probably a ruptured anal gland and would schedule them right away.